- There are no more items in your cart

 Masking tape, also known as airbrush tape or hobby tape, is a type of low-tack adhesive tape that is typically used for painting.
 It is designed to be removed easily and cleanly from surfaces, leaving no residue behind.
 A generic tape is used to mask off areas that should not be painted such as windows, and door frames, as well as to create clean paint lines.
 The modeling version of these types of strips is used to cover parts of your figures, busts, or dioramas while you are painting them, usually with an airbrush.
 It is made of a thin, paper-like material that is coated with a pressure-sensitive adhesive.
 The adhesive is formulated to be easy to remove, but also to have enough strength to hold the band in place while painting.

-A liquid mask, also known as masking fluid, is a type of temporary protective coating that is used in painting and drawing.
+A liquid masking tape, also known as liquid masking, is a type of temporary protective coating that is used in painting and drawing.
 It is typically used to mask off areas of a surface that should not be painted or drawn on, such as highlights, reflections, or intricate details.

 A liquid mask is a turquoise liquid solution that is applied to a surface using a brush or other applicator.
 It dries quickly to form a thin, flexible, and water-resistant film that can be easily peeled off or removed with a solvent after the painting or drawing is complete.